-Even you can create dynamic criteria for OR logic in COUNIFS and COUNIF.
+Even we can create dynamic criteria in this formula.

-Have you ever faced a situation where you need to count more than one value from a single column or a range?
+Have you ever faced a situation where you need to count more than one value from a single column or a range of cells?

-Normally, if you go with COUNTIF you can just count cells by specifying a single condition and if you go with COUNIFS you can specify more than one condition but it uses AND logic to count values.
+Normally, when we COUNTIF we can just count cells by specifying a single condition and with COUNIFS we can specify more than one condition but it uses AND logic to count values.

-That means you can’t use these functions to count more than a value from a single column or a range.
+That means we can’t use these functions to count more than a value from a single column or a range.

-So today, in this post you will learn a simple but power way to applying OR condition in COUNIFS and COUNIF.
+But today in this post, I’d like to share with you a simple but powerful way to applying OR condition in COUNIF.

 Now, from this list of 50 people, you need to count how many people like “Facebook” and “Twitter”.

-With both of the above formulas, you will get 25 in the result which is the count of both of the values (17+8).
+With both of the above formulas, you will get 25 in the result which is the count of both Facebook (17) + Twitter (8) combined.

 As I mentioned earlier, COUNTIFS uses AND logic and on the other hand, in COUNIF you can only specify one value to count.

-To understand the application of OR you need to split this formula into three parts.
+To understand the application of OR with these functions you need to split this formula into three parts.

-Here I have explained this concept in COUNTIFS but the in COUNTIF formula will work in the same way.
+Here I have explained this concept in COUNTIF but the in COUNTIFS formula will work in the same way.